scioip34/ABM/README.md

 ```

 Note that an initial `.env` file must exist under the root `ABM` folder.

+#### Connected Tunables
+It can happen that during an experiment one would like to change parameters together, e.g. such that they keep their product as a fixed number.
+For example, one might want that the total number of resources (number of patches X unit per patch) soulf remain the same for all runs and batches.
+To fix the product of parameters one can define `TunedPairRestrain` criterion, initializing with `parameter1`, `parameter2` and `product`.
+During initialization of the metarunner all env files where this criterion does not hold will be deleted.
+If the relationship is quadratic, i.e. we want `param1` x `param2` ** 2  to be fixed as `product` we can use the `add_quadratic_tuned_pair` method instead of the `add_tuned_pair` method of the `MetaProtocol` class.
+You can see an example in the experiment file `exp8.py`.

 #### Parallel Run of MetaProtocols
 To carry out simulations parallel to each other (so that we can increase simulation speed) one needs to pay attention how the simulations (defined in experiment files) are started.
 In case we run multiple `MetaProtocol` instances at the same time, we have to set the attribute `parallel` of the `MetaProtocol` class instance to `True`, as well as we must define an experiment name (`experiment_name` attribute of `MetaProtocol` class).
 Furthermore, as now we need to initialize different metaprotocol classes with different `.env` files we also need to define how this happens.
 To do so here is a general recipe: